Heel Bone Spurs

 Why Do Heel Spurs Cause Pain?

 If your body has created calcium build-ups in an effort to support your plantar fascia ligament, each time you step down with your foot, the heel spur is being driven into the soft, fatty tissue which lines the bottom of your heel.
-Heel spur sufferers experience stabbing sensations because the hard protrusion is literally being jabbed into the heel pad.
+Heel bone spur sufferers experience stabbing sensations because the hard protrusion is literally being jabbed into the heel pad.
 If left untreated, Plantar Fasciitis and heel spurs can erode the fatty pad of the heel and cause permanent damage to the foot.
 Fortunately, most cases can be resolved without medications or surgeries.

 How Are Heel Spurs Detected?

 Sharp pain localized to the heel may be all a doctor needs to understand in order to diagnose the presence of heel spurs.
 However, you may also be sent to a radiologist for X-rays to confirm the presence of heel spurs.

 If you have not yet developed this condition, you can take steps to protect yourself from it.
 Most importantly, make it a rule to wear properly fitted footwear.
 Avoid shoes that have become worn down in the heel, and don’t choose shoes that cause you to walk in an abnormal fashion.
 Maintaining a healthy weight will ensure that undue pressure isn’t being put on the ligaments, tendons and bones of your feet.
 If your job requires a great deal of time on your feet, or if you exercise regularly, be sure to balance periods of activity with periods of rest for your feet.